Fossil Gen 6 Smartwatch Not Turning On: Ultimate Troubleshooting Guide

 • Update software only when the battery is above 50% and the watch is on the charger.

-Hidden tip: Many users don’t realize that leaving their watch in a hot car or on a cold windowsill can damage the battery and shorten its life.
+Hidden tip: Many users don’t realize that leaving their watch in a hot car can damage the battery.
+For related troubleshooting, visit Resmed Airsense 10 Wireless Connection Not Working: Quick Fixes to learn more about maintaining your electronic devices.

 Fossil Gen 6 Smartwatch Not Turning On?
 Quick Fixes Inside